Ontario Marginal Tax Rate (2026)

 Why this matters for retirement

 When you take money from a RRIF, LIF, or RRSP, it’s taxed at your marginal rate.
-Knowing where the next threshold sits helps you decide how much to withdraw in a given year — our next-bracket calculator works this out for your exact income.
+Knowing where the next threshold sits helps you decide how much to withdraw in a given year — the next-bracket calculator works this out for your exact income, and the retirement planner applies Ontario rates across every year of a projection rather than just one.

 Frequently asked questions